hopandfork/jgnuplot/README.md

 ## Installation ##
 ### Prerequisites ###
-- You need to have [gnuplot](http://www.gnuplot.info) installed.
+- A working installation of [gnuplot](http://www.gnuplot.info).
-- You need a Java Runtime Environment (5+)
+- Java Runtime Environment (5+)

 ### Compiling from source  ###
-JGNUplot can be built using *Maven*.
+jGNUplot can be built using *Maven*.
 Enter the root directory and run:

 	mvn clean install package